jfantab/peas.com/README.md

 # peas.com
 Motivation:
-The motivation for this project is to complete a group project for our CS 187 Design Managment of Software class in attition to the assigned project we felt that creating a recipe search engine would help beginning cooks find recipes to make that fit their needs.
+The motivation for this project is to complete a group project for our CS 187 Design Managment of Software class in addition to the assigned project we felt that creating a recipe search engine would help beginning cooks find recipes to make that fit their needs.
 Screen Shots:

 Technology Used: